US STOCKS-Wall St lower as investors cautious ahead of Fed minutes

 By Yashaswini Swamynathan

-Aug 17 (Reuters) - U.S. stocks were lower on Wednesday as investors held off from making big bets ahead of the release of the minutes of the Federal Reserve's July policy meeting.
+Aug 17 (Reuters) - U.S. stocks were trading at their lowest in one week on Wednesday as investors held off from making big bets ahead of the release of the minutes of the Federal Reserve's July policy meeting.

 The Fed left interest rates unchanged at its meeting last month but said near-term risks to the economy had diminished, leaving the door open for a possible rate hike this year.